The Art of Motherhood

 Joy Katz is the author, most recently, of All You Do is Perceive, a Stalecher Selection at Four Way Books and a National Poetry Series finalist.
 Her other collections are The Garden Room (Tupelo) and Fabulae (Southern Illinois).
 Her honors include an NEA fellowship, a Stegner fellowship, and a Pushcart...

 Poet Erika Meitner, daughter of a German-born mother whose family survived the concentration camps and Israeli father, was born in Queens and raised in New York.
-She earned a BA at Dartmouth College and an MFA at the University of Virginia, where as a Henry Hoyns Fellow she studied with...
+She earned a BA at Dartmouth College, an MFA at the University of Virginia, where she was a Henry Hoyns Fellow, and an MA...